 9. On it's first start, Crashplan needs to determine if this is a computer for which you already have an existing backup archive (from which you want to restore files), or if you want to start a new archive.

-If this machine has never been backed up before, click 'Add a New Device'. (and move to step 10)
+If this a brand new use-case, and the machine/setup has never been backed up before, and you want to create a new, separate archive for it, click 'Add a New Device'. (and move to step 10)

 Since users often find this confusing, Crashplan asks again to be sure.
 If you really want to create a new device archive, click 'Yes'.